ashfelloff/timelines/README.md

 ## Features

 - **Platformer Gameplay**: Navigate through a fully functional platformer inspired by classics in the genre.
 - **End of Time Narrative**: A unique story exploring themes of guilt, time, and redemption.
+-  **Level Editor**: Easily create and customize your own levels with the built-in level editor, giving players the tools to expand the gameplay experience.
-- **Developed in Record Time**: Built in just over a day, learning Pygame along the way!
+- **Developed in Record Time**: Built in less than a day, learning Pygame along the way!

 ## Installation